-It’s not a doddle to remove a vinyl wrap, after all it needs to withstand all weather together with the daily stresses and strains of being on the road.
+It’s not easy to remove a vinyl wrap, after all it needs to withstand all weather together with the daily stresses and strains of being on the road.
 Generally, the longer the vinyl has been in place, the longer it will take to remove.
 Nonetheless, vinyl is designed to be a form of paint protection and therefore the process of removal will not damage your paintwork – assuming the paintwork was in a good condition when the vinyl was applied.

-Will the vinyl damage my paintwork?
+Will a vinyl wrap damage my paintwork?

 If your paintwork is of a good standard when the wrap is applied, then the vinyl will not damage your paintwork.